Aurora (1793 ship): Career

 LR for 1801 showed Aurora with R. Redman, master, changing to T.Royle, Mallough, owner, changing to G.Case, and trade London–Barbados, changing to Liverpool–Africa.

-1st slave voyage (1801–1803): Captain Thomas Sedgewick Royle sailed from Liverpool on 1 November 1801.
-Aurora purchased her slaves at Calabar and on 11 October 1802 delivered about 300 to Saint Thomas.
-She left St Thomas on 1 January 1803 and arrived back at Liverpool on 3 March.
+1st voyage transporting enslaved people (1801–1803): Captain Thomas Sedgewick Royle sailed from Liverpool on 1 November 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Aurora acquired captives at Calabar and on 11 October 1802 delivered about 300 to Saint Thomas.
+She left St Thomas on 1 January 1803, and arrived back at Liverpool on 3 March.
 She had left Liverpool with 32 crew members and suffered eight crew deaths on the voyage.

-2nd slave voyage (1803–1804): Captain Thomas Chamley sailed from Liverpool on 28 April 1803.
+2nd voyage transporting enslaved people (1803–1804): Captain Thomas Chamley sailed from Liverpool on 28 April 1803.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.

 Captain Thomas Chambey acquired a letter of marque on 2 July 1803.
-Aurora purchased her slaves on the African coast and arrived at Kingston, Jamaica, on 9 April 1804, where she landed 262 slaves.
+Aurora acquired captives on the African coast and arrived at Kingston, Jamaica, on 9 April 1804, where she landed 262 captives.
 She sailed from Kingston on 17 June, and arrived at Liverpool on 11 August.
 She had left with 31 crew members and she suffered eight crew deaths on her voyage.

-3rd slave voyage (1804–1806): Captain Thomas Chamley, Jr. sailed from Liverpool 1 November 1804 and commenced purchasing slaves at Calabar on 14 January 1805.
-She arrived at Kingston on 15 August and tree landed 219 saves.
+3rd voyage transporting enslaved people (1804–1806): Captain Thomas Chamley, Jr. sailed from Liverpool 1 November 1804.
+In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

+Aurora commenced acquiring captives at Calabar on 14 January 1805.
+Captain Chamley died on 20 July 1805; Captain William Gilbert replaced Chamley.
+Aurora arrived at Kingston on 15 August and there landed 219 captives.
 She left Kingston on 9 May 1806, and arrived back at Liverpool on 4 July.
-At some point on the voyage Captain William Gilbert had replaced Chamley.
 Aurora had left Liverpool with 49 crew members and she had suffered 14 crew deaths on the voyage.

-4th slave voyage (1806–1808): Captain Vincent May sailed from Liverpool on 29 September 1806.
-She purchased her slaves at Bonny and Calabar, and arrived at Kingston on 27 June 1807.
-There she landed 229 slaves.
+4th voyage transporting enslaved people (1806–1808): Captain Vincent May sailed from Liverpool on 29 September 1806.
+Aurora acquired captives at Bonny and Calabar, and arrived at Kingston on 27 June 1807.
+There she landed 229 captives.
 She left Kingston on 27 November, and arrived back at Liverpool on 27 January 1808.
 She had left Liverpool with 55 crew members and she had suffered nine crew deaths on the voyage.

-The Slave Trade Act 1807 had abolished the British slave trade but because Aurora had cleared to sail before 1 May 1807 her voyage was legal.
+The Slave Trade Act 1807 had abolished the British slave trade but because Aurora had cleared to sail before 1 May 1807, this last voyage was legal.

 On her return Aurora underwent a good repair in 1808 and then became a West Indiaman.

 On 18 February 1815 the American schooner privateer Fox, captured Aurora, Scott, master, but because Aurora was in ballast, released her.
 Aurora arrived at Barbados on the 22nd.